IanThewlis/sensor.goveetemp_bt_hci/info.md

 Specify the sensor platform `govee_ble_hci` and a list of devices with unique MAC address.

 *NOTE*: device name is optional.
-If not provided, deivces will be labeled using the MAC address
+If not provided, devices will be labeled using the MAC address
 ```
 sensor:
   - platform: govee_ble_hci